Logo

 Woman's hands on keyboard of laptop displaying image of shopping cart and buy now, pay later text

-Buy now, pay later is a form of short-term consumer financing that lets you pay for purchases in installments, often with no interest.
+Buy now, pay later (BNPL) is a type of short-term consumer financing that lets you pay for purchases in installments, often with no interest.
 BNPL loans are sometimes referred to as “pay-in-four” and “point-of-sale” installment loans because plans typically have four equal payments, and often used to finance small online retail purchases.

 The average amount financed by a BNPL loan was $135 in 2021, according to Consumer Financial Protection Bureau (CFPB) data.
 Consumers commonly use BNPL services to buy beauty products and apparel; however, some shoppers have started using BNPL services to pay for everyday items like gas, food and groceries.
 Examples of BNPL service providers include Klarna, Afterpay, and Affirm.